BleedingCodes/Any-Quick-Laucher/README.md

 # Any-Quick-Laucher
-Open any application or webpage simple by a click of a button.
+Open any application or webpage with a simple click of a button.
-Simply adjuste the source code to open you're desire Application or Web Page.
+Simply adjuste the source code to open you're desired Application or Web Page.

 OS Friendly

 If you want to use a picture as the background of the Application, remove # symbol and copy and paste path to the picture.

 #Paste Path to picture to use as Background of application
     background_image=tk.PhotoImage(file=r"Path to Picture for Application Background")
     background_label = tk.Label(root,
                             image=background_image)